Advertiser Disclosure

 • Funds can take awhile to disburse

-Why We Chose Kiva U.S. For Best Minority Loans
+Why We Chose Kiva U.S. For Best Crowdfunded Loans

-If you’re an entrepreneur looking to raise a small amount of money to get your business idea off the ground and you’re willing to think outside of the box, Kiva can potentially get funds into your hands—interest-free.
+If you’re an entrepreneur looking to raise a small amount of money to get your business idea off the ground and you’re willing to think outside of the box, look to Kiva U.S. While getting a loan from Kiva U.S. may take a little more time and work, your reward will be an interest-free loan.

 Kiva lends based on metrics it calls “social underwriting,” which attempts to measure your overall character and standing within your community.
-Kiva is a form of crowdfunding, so you’ll likely have the most success if you’re a known quantity
+There are no time in business, credit score, or revenue requirements, so this option is ideal for borrowers with credit challenges and new businesses.

 Kiva U.S. Services